dolfinus/setuptools-git-versioning/README.md

 - `count_commits_from_version_file`: `True` to fetch `version_file` last commit instead of tag commit, `False` otherwise

-- `branch_formatter`: callback to format branch name before calculating version from it
+- `branch_formatter`: callback to be used for formatting a branch name before template substitution

 ### Substitions